CREW-Brussels/CHORUS/README.md

 # CHORUS

 CHORUS Animation Subsystem is a group of tools that help creating a bridge between the performers and multiple animation possibilities.
 Either the performer wishes to duplicate themselves, record and replay animation on an avatar, or incorporate any avatar, the possibilities are endless.
+> As an analogy, imagine you are recording a video (using a **recorder**): you record and then it creates a track (a file) composed of multiple frames (numbers).
+A precise frame is called a cue point and acts as a bookmark.
+Once this video is recorded, you can open a video player to read and watch this track.
+You are then using a **player**.
+That is basically what we are doing using Chorus Subsystem.

 ***